gcted24/file_date_updater/README.md

 3. Will update every file and folder recursively
 4. Doesn't touch the highest folder directoy, but everything within that top folder
 5. For every change that is made, an entry into a text document is made.
 The document can be found in the folder in which you run the script from.
+6. Does not touch files that do not match the date criteria

 Permission
 1. Windows only compatiable